 where

 is the \emph{sample covariance matrix} up to round $t$, $a > 0$ is a tunable integer parameter, $\lambda > 0$ is the regularization parameter, and $(Z_{j, \ell})_{j \in [a], \, \ell \in [t - 1]}$ are \emph{i.i.d.\ pseudo-rewards}, which are freshly sampled in each round.
-Our model can be explained as follows.
-If $Z_{j, \ell}$ is omitted in \eqref{eq:theta tilde} and $a + 1$ in \eqref{eq:sample covariance matrix}, we get a regularized least-squares regression on rewards up to round $t$.
-So, in $\linphe$, $\tilde{\theta}_t$ is a regularized least-squares solution on the past $t - 1$ rewards and \emph{$a (t - 1)$ i.i.d.\ pseudo-rewards}.
+Our model can be viewed as follows.
+If $Z_{j, \ell}$ were omitted in \eqref{eq:theta tilde} and $a + 1$ was omitted in \eqref{eq:sample covariance matrix}, we would get a regularized least-squares regression on rewards up to round $t$.
+Thus, $\tilde{\theta}_t$ is a regularized least-squares solution on the past $t - 1$ rewards and \emph{$a (t - 1)$ i.i.d.\ pseudo-rewards}.

-$\linphe$ pulls the arm with the highest estimated value under the linear model $\tilde{\theta}_t$ (line~\ref{alg:linphe:pulled arm}).
-Any tie-breaking rule can be used as needed. $\linphe$ is initialized by pulling each arm in the basis once (line~\ref{alg:linphe:initialization}).
-This is necessary to guarantee that exploration (\cref{lem:theta tilde anti-concentration}) happens with a non-zero probability.
+$\linphe$ pulls the arm with the highest estimated reward under $\tilde{\theta}_t$ (line \ref{alg:linphe:pulled arm}).
+Any tie-breaking rule can be used as needed. $\linphe$ is initialized by pulling each arm in the basis once (line \ref{alg:linphe:initialization}).
+This guarantees that $\linphe$ is sufficiently optimistic about any optimal arm (\cref{lem:theta tilde anti-concentration}).

 $\linphe$ has two tunable parameters.
-The \emph{perturbation scale $a$} is the number of pseudo-rewards in the perturbed history for each observed reward.
-It trades off exploration and exploitation, with higher values of $a$ leading to more exploration.
+The \emph{perturbation scale $a$} dictates the number of pseudo-rewards for each observed reward in the perturbed history.
+Therefore, it trades off exploration and exploitation, with higher values of $a$ leading to more exploration.
 We argue informally in \cref{sec:informal justification} that any $a > 1$ is sufficient for sublinear regret.
-The formal regret analysis is deferred to \cref{sec:analysis}.
+The formal regret analysis is in \cref{sec:analysis}.
 The \emph{regularization parameter} $\lambda > 0$ ensures that $G_t$ can be inverted and makes $\linphe$ stable.
-Regularization has been used in previous linear bandit analyses \cite{abbasi-yadkori11improved,agrawal13thompson}.
+Regularization is used frequently in linear bandit analyses \cite{abbasi-yadkori11improved,agrawal13thompson}.